rojas70/MAEG-3080-project/MCTS-tutorial.md

 So the next question might be how to jump from the parrent node to the child node.
 Since the blue number for each state means winning ratio of Player "O", the rules of tranverse is easily set as:

-- Maximize the winning ratios of "O" at the turn of "O".
+- Choose the available action with Maximum winning ratios of "O" at the turn of "O".
-- Minimize the winning ratios of "O" at the turn of "X".
+- Choose the available action with Minimum winning ratios of "O" at the turn of "X".

 Such a rule is known as "MinMax", which is a famous algorithm in game theory.